Sapulsic/Javascript30/07 - Array Cardio Day 2/README.md

     console.log({isAdult});
 ``

-* We use `Array.prototype.some()` if at least one item in the array meets what it is you are looking for.
+* We use `Array.some()` if at least one item in the array meets what it is you are looking for.

-* Similar to .some(), we use `Array.prototype.every()` to check if all the items in the array meets what we are looking for.
+* Similar to .some(), we use `Array.every()` to check if all the items in the array meets what we are looking for.

-* Similar to .filter(), we use `Array.prototype.find() to not return the subset of an array but return the first item it finds.
+* Similar to .filter(), we use `Array.find()` to not return the subset of an array but return the first item it finds.

+* Learned about .slice(), need to look up more information on method.